Translation Process

 • If the check box is selected, the system displays only unbound strings.
 Additionally, you can select which type (or types) of the unbound resources you want to view and translate.

-To further narrow the displayed strings, you can use table filtering, described in detail in the Filters chapter of the MYOB Advanced Interface Guide.
+To further narrow the displayed strings, you can use table filtering, described in detail in the Filters chapter of the MYOB Acumatica Interface Guide.

 The next particularity of the translation process relates to the contents of the source values of strings.
 If you open the list of collected strings, you will see that strings include the text itself and may include special formatting.
 The examples of the special formatting include the following: